Certified Nursing Assistant Programs in Delaware: A Guide for 2023

 The Delaware CNA Examination Process

 The Delaware CNA exam has two components.
-The first being a clinical skills test, and the other a knowledge test.
+The first is a clinical skills test, and the other is a knowledge test.
 These exams are administered on-site at nursing homes or training program locations or at regional testing sites throughout the state, managed by Prometric.

 To become a certified nursing assistant in Delaware, you must pass both the clinical skills and knowledge tests.
 Let’s take a closer look at the components of these exams and the fees associated with them.